I may or may not be overloading you with cookie recipes lately. But hey… tis’ the season right?!

 The sugar-dip is the best part of making gingersnaps!

-There are two very critical notes on these gingersnap recipes.
-First, make sure you CHILL the dough.
-Prepare ahead of time so that the dough can chill 4 hours or overnight.
+There are two very critical notes on my gingersnap cookies.
+First, make sure you chill the dough.
+Prepare ahead of time so that the dough can chill 2 hours or overnight.
 Your cookies will NOT be as thick as mine unless the dough has been sufficiently chilled.

 Second, the amount of time you bake your gingersnaps is imperative- so so important to the texture of your finished cookie.
 Be sure to bake for only 8-10 minutes.
 Lean towards the 8 minute side.
 The cookies will appear soft and may look undone.
 Allow to cool for a few minutes on the baking sheet and I assure you, they will be done.